 CONTAX Logo

-Getting Started with SAP EDI Integration
+Getting Started with SAP EDI (Electronic Data Interchange) Integration

-The information you need to be successful with SAP EDI
+The information you need to be successful with SAP EDI Integration

 Electronic Data Interchange (EDI) integration with SAP is a critical step for businesses looking to streamline supply chain processes, reduce manual effort, and ensure data accuracy across partners.
 Whether you're new to SAP or just beginning to explore EDI, this guide covers foundational concepts and frequently asked questions.
 From understanding IDocs to requirements for partner setup, we’ll walk you through the essentials of making your SAP system EDI-ready.